kareraisu/rasti.js/readme.md

 - container/batch (adding an underscore at the end): they affect all immediate children of the element to which they are applied.

 Their names are pretty straight-forward:
+- rel: relative positioning
+- fix: fixed positioning
-- ib: inline-block
+- inline: inline-block display
 - big, small: change the size of [field]s, [btn]s and [icon]s
+- round: make an element round (ie [btn]s and [icon]s)
+- floating: useful for creating [field]s with [icon]s
+- left, right, top, bottom: absolute positioning
-- center: common horizontal centering
+- centerx, centery, center: absolute centering in x, y or both
-- centerx, centery, centerxy: "floating" centering in x, y or both
+- fcenterx, fcentery, fcenter: flex centering in x, y or both
 - fullw, fullh: full width or height
+- halfw, halfh: half width or height
 - autow, autoh: auto width or height
+- autom: auto margin
 - scrollx, scrolly, scroll: scroll in the x axis, y axis or both
-- columns-2, columns-3: arrange elements in 2 or 3 columns, these are meant for containers, thus they don't have an underscore variant
+- columns-2, columns-3: arrange elements in 2 or 3 columns (these are meant for containers, thus they don't have an underscore variant)
+- scale-up: scale a bit upon hover

+Besides these, there are some classes that come in handy for tuning element visibility, spacing and structure across different viewport sizes.
+They are of the form `<name>-<size>`, where the sizes are `phone`, `tablet` and `desktop`:
+- show-<size>: shows the element for some viewport size
+- hide-<size>: hides the element for some viewport size
+- pad-s-<size>: applies a small padding to the element for some viewport size
+- pad-<size>: applies a medium padding to the element for some viewport size
+- pad-l-<size>: applies a large padding to the element for some viewport size
+- hh-<size>: hides any [header] defined on the element for some viewport size
+- tabs-<size>: creates tabs within the element for some viewport size (meant for containers)

 Also, you can use any theme's color name as a class to apply the color to an element as the background-color upon setting the theme.
 For example, a div with the class 'detail' will be applied a background-color: 'darkcyan' when setting the theme 'base' (set by default in app.init()).
 See the configuration section for more details on adding themes.